gapmiss/iconoir-icons/README.md

 A plugin for creating & displaying customized SVG [Iconoir Icons](https://iconoir.com/) in [Obsidian](https://obsidian.md).

-## notice

 > ⚠️ NOTICE
 >
-> This is the 1st released version (beta) of this plugin.
-The plugin does not delete or remove any data in a note, but does change the display in the `reading` view.
-It has NOT been tested w/ `Live Preview` and it is presumed that there are display issues when using `Live Preview`.
-Other caveats are listed below.

----

 > Iconoir
 > Copyright (c) 2023 Luca Burgio - https://iconoir.com
 > License - https://github.com/lucaburgio/iconoir/blob/main/LICENSE (Code: MIT License)

----

 ## features